 Improving wet infrastructure North Head

-This project (short for Noordkop) will improve fish migration and diversity of fish species between the Wadden Sea and the IJsselmeer and the North Holland hinterland that lies between them.
-It will also lead to more different habitats for fish.
+This project (Noordkop for short) will improve fish migration and diversity of fish species between the Wadden Sea, the IJsselmeer and the North Holland hinterland that lies in between.
+It also leads to more diverse habitats for fish.

 The Noordkop project focuses on the Amstelmeer estuary between the Spuisluis Oostoever near Den Helder and the Stontelerkeersluis near the IJsselmeer.
 The measures we are taking not only improve fish migration and diversity but also contribute to a future-proof water management system.
-In other words, the measures will help to properly regulate the amount of water in the area in the years to come.
-A future-proof water management system is very important for water safety in the future.
+In other words, the measures will help to properly regulate the increasing amount of water in the area in the years to come.
+A future-proof water management system is very important for future water safety.

 What will happen?

-In addition, we are making it easier for fish to pass the Spuisluis Oostoever and the Stontelerkeersluis by constructing two fish passages.
-We are also constructing spawning and nursery areas for fish and high-water refuge areas for birds in the Amstelmeer.
+In addition, we are making it easier for fish to pass at pumping station Oostoever and the Stontelerkeersluis by constructing two fish passages.
+We are also constructing spawning and nursery areas in the Amstelmeerboezem for fish and high-water refuge areas in the Amstelmeer for birds.

 Through this page, we will keep you updated on developments regarding the components of this project: